ca-john/CS50AI/README.md

 # CS50AI Project 6b - Questions

-AI to answer questions
+Basic python AI to answer questions

-> $ python questions.py corpus
+    $ python questions.py corpus

-> Query: What are the types of supervised learning?
+    Query: What are the types of supervised learning?

-> Types of supervised learning algorithms include Active learning , classification and regression.
+    Types of supervised learning algorithms include Active learning , classification and regression.

-> $ python questions.py corpus
+    $ python questions.py corpus
-> Query: When was Python 3.0 released?
+    Query: When was Python 3.0 released?
-> Python 3.0 was released on 3 December 2008.
+    Python 3.0 was released on 3 December 2008.

-> $ python questions.py corpus
+    $ python questions.py corpus
-> Query: How do neurons connect in a neural network?
+    Query: How do neurons connect in a neural network?
-> Neurons of one layer connect only to neurons of the immediately preceding and immediately following layers.
+    Neurons of one layer connect only to neurons of the immediately preceding and immediately following layers.